buildspace/buildspace-projects/Flow_NFTs/en/Section_2/Lesson_1_Setup_React_app.md

 ![fork](https://i.imgur.com/qHS38tH.png)

 Sweet!
 When you fork this repo, you are actually creating an identical copy of it that lives under your Github profile.
-So now you have your own version of this code that you can edit to your hearts content :).
+So now you have your own version of this code that you can edit to your heart's content :).
 This will also come in handy when we are ready to deploy our app to Vercel 🤘.

 The final step here is to actually get your newly forked repo on your local machine.
 Click the "Code" button and copy that link!